 - Read and follow instructions and safety tips provided with electrical appliances and equipment.

-- Install plastic safety covers in unused electrical outlets to protect children from shock hazard.
+- Install plastic safety covers in unused electrical outlets to protect children from shock hazards.

 - When unplugging a cord or appliance from an outlet, pull the plug not the cord.
 Pulling by the cord can cause damage to the wiring at the connection.

-- Do not defeat polarized plugs (one prong larger than the other) or the third or ground prong.
+- Do not modify polarized plugs (one prong larger than the other) or the third or ground prong.

 - Keep electrical appliances and cords away from water.
 Keep yourself alive by keeping water and electricity separate.

 Electrical wiring, like all other systems, needs maintenance.
 Have home electrical systems examined by a licensed electrician every 10 years.
 Small upgrades and simple safety checks like making sure outdoor grounds and connections are secure can prevent larger problems.

 All electrical work should be done by a licensed electrician who obtains a permit when required.
 The permit process protects homeowners by requiring that an inspector check that the work is done correctly.

 An arc fault circuit interrupter is a new device designed to actually reduce the likelihood of fires.
 It responds to arcing and sparking within a circuit before the circuit breaker or fuse trips.
 The AFCI breaker trips to help prevent the fire from occurring in the first place.

 The AFCI is installed at the electrical panel and doesn’t look much different than a regular circuit breaker.